-Commission concludes that the Applicants' commitments in their Application, testimony, and the Regulatory Conditions, which are adopted in this Order, are sufficient to ensure that: (1) the Transfer will have no adverse impact on the rates and service provided to the utility's ratepayers; (2) the utility's ratepayers are protected as much as reasonably possible from potential costs and risks resulting from the Transfer; and (3) the known and potential benefits from the Transfer are sufficient to offset the potential costs and risks.
+Accordingly, the Commission concludes that the Applicants' commitments in their Amended Application, testimony, and the Applicants' and Public Staff's Regulatory Conditions, which are adopted in this order, are sufficient to ensure that: (1) the transaction will have no adverse impact on the rates and service provided to the utility's ratepayers; (2) the utility's ratepayers are protected as much as reasonably possible from potential costs and risks resulting from the transaction; and (3) the known and potential benefits from the transaction are sufficient to offset the potential costs and risks.

-Therefore, based on all of the evidence presented in this proceeding, the Commission finds that the approval of the Transfer is in the public interest, is justified by the public convenience and necessity, and should be granted subject to all of the terms, conditions, and provisions of this Order, including the Regulatory Conditions.
+Therefore, based on all of the evidence presented in this proceeding, the Commission finds that the approval of the Proposed Transaction is in the public interest, is justified by the public convenience and necessity, and should be granted subject to all of the terms, conditions, and provisions of this Order, including the Regulatory Conditions.